annotating/book-notes/designing-data-intensive-applications/notes.md

   * RPC: remove procedure calls
     * Tries to make a request to a remote network serivce look like local procedure calls
     * Lots of flaws, since a network request behaves very differently from a local function call
+    * Frequently used for the case of requests between services within same datacenter

+# PART 2
+## Distributed data
+* Vertical vs horizontal scaling
+* Horizontal scaling
+  * Data is distributed across multiple nodes in two common ways:
+    1. Replication: keep a copy of the same data on several different nodes
+    2. Partitioning: splitting the database into smaller subsets called partitions, which is then assigned to different nodes (sharding)

+# Chapter 5
+## Replication
+* Reasons to replicate data:
+  * Keep data geograpically close to users
+  * Fault tolerance
+  * Increase read throughput by having more machines that can serve reads
+* (In chapter 5, we assume each machine can hold a copy of the entire dataset)
+* Popular algorithms for replicating changes between nodes:
+  1. Single-leader: a replica is designated as leader
+    * All write requests are done by the leader, which also sends the data change to all its followers, as part of a replication log or change stream.
+Each follower processes the update.
+Reads can be done on any leader or follower, but writes are only accepted on the leader.
+      * Often asynchronous, ie. leader sends message to followers, but doesn't wait for response before reporting success to user
+      * Setting up new followers
+        * Take consistent snapshot of leader's database and copy to new follower node.
+Follower connects to leader and requests all data changes that have happened since snapshot was taken.
+When follower has processed backlog of the data changes, it has caught up, and can process new changes from leader as they happen.
+    * Follow failure: catch up recover
+      * Follower detects changes since it failed, connects to leader, updates all changes
+    * Leader failure: failover
+      * Election of new leader
+      * Can go wrong in several ways, due to mismatched data, conflicts between old vs new leader, discarding old leader writes, etc.
+    * Replication logs
+      1. Statement-based replication
+        * Because many edge cases, other replication methods are generally preferred
+      2. Write-ahead (WAL) log shipping
+        * Used by PostgreSQL
+      3. Logical (row-based) replication
+        * Logical log: a sequence of records describing writes to database tables at the granularity of a row
+       * Used by MySQL binlog
+    * Replication lag

+  2. Multi-leader
+  3. Leaderless